brainstormforce/all-in-one-schemaorg-rich-snippets/README.md

 ### 1.7.0.1 ###
 - Improved security and updated the slug for better compatibility.
 - Improved accessibility compliance across the plugin.
-- This update addressed a security bug.
-Please make sure you are using the latest version on your website.

 ### 1.7.0 ###
 - New: Added NPS Survey to gather your valuable feedback for All In One Schema Rich Snippets.